Reading Scripture

 Book 1: Paul Copan and Matthew Flannagan, Did God Really Command Genocide?
 Coming to Terms with the Justice of God (BakerBooks, 2014)

-Book link to Did God Really Command Genocide
+Book cover and link to Did God Really Command Genocide

 Did God really command the Israelites to slaughter the Canaanites?
 That is the moral dilemma that Copan and Flannagan take up.
 These scholars offer an apologetic response to philosophers and New Atheists who dismiss the Old Testament as barbaric.
 But, does their apologetic meet the task?
 Yes and No.